rajkadakia/Daily_quotes/README.md

   - **Tech/General**: [Quotable API](https://api.quotable.io)

-> _A person hears only what they understand. — Johann Wolfgang von Goethe_

-> _Anxiety is the dizziness of freedom. — Soren Kierkegaard_

-> _Stay curious, keep learning, and never stop growing. — Anonymous_

-> _Stay curious, keep learning, and never stop growing. — Anonymous_

-> _Turn your face to the sun, as flowers know how to do. — Ming-Dao Deng_

-> _Stay curious, keep learning, and never stop growing. — Anonymous_

-> _Stay curious, keep learning, and never stop growing. — Anonymous_

 - Each quote is inserted into this file just above the marker `<!--QUOTE_END-->`.
 - Each quote insertion is committed separately to simulate 3 contributions.